 do not reject is in the second person singular command form).
 Eliphaz feels that Job is rejecting God’s discipline in his life, which God is giving him for his good.
 But to receive that blessing, he must stop resisting God by claiming his innocence.

 5:18: “‘For he causes pain and he binds up, he smites and his hands heal.’”

-This is a difficult teaching that finds approval elsewhere in Scripture (Deut.
+This is a difficult teaching that finds approval elsewhere in the Bible (Deut.
 32:39, 1 Kings 22:23).
 God is not simply the sugar daddy God of the prosperity movement.
-His rod and staff comfort me (Ps.
-23:4), because although discipline is sorrowful when we receive it, it later yields the peaceful fruit of righteousness (Heb.
+David said his rod and staff are a comfort (Psa.
+23:4).
+Why?
+Because although discipline is sorrowful when we receive it, it later yields the peaceful fruit of righteousness (Heb.
 12:11).

 5:19: “‘In six troubles he will deliver you* and in seven evil will not touch you*’”

-Here and in the next few verses, Eliphaz continues to address Job directly ("you" in the second person singular [shown as "you*"]).
+Here and in the next few verses, Eliphaz continues to address Job directly (

 5:20: “‘In famine he will ransom you* from death and in war from the hands of the sword.